 “We prefer to get our animals whole,” said Keegan.
 “Then we can use everything.
 We try not to waste anything.
 The whole sustainability, consumption thing is important to both of us.
 Wastefulness really irks us.”

-“No one can hold a candle to Margot’s cheese,” said Tim.
+“No one can hold a candle to Margot’s cheese,” Tim said.

-“But, just because it’s local doesn’t mean we carry it,” said Keegan.
+“But just because it’s local doesn’t mean we carry it,” said Keegan.
 “If it’s good and local, two thumbs up.
-We try to support them in anything that’s delicious, absolutely.”
+We try to support folks in anything that’s delicious, absolutely.”

-“Well, have fun chewing on it,” said Pat Kilcoyne.
+“Well, have fun chewing on it,” Pat Kilcoyne said.

 “I tell beer makers, if you brew something and think it’s dynamite, bring it down,” said Keegan.
 “The ones that are well-done and are great, awesome.
-It has to be good.
-I’ve made mistakes before, put something on the menu and, oh, my God, it’s horrible.
+But it has to be good.
+I’ve made mistakes before, put something on the menu and, oh, my God, it’s horrible.”

-“There are so many young passionate people that are part of our restaurant lives right now.”
+“There are so many young passionate people that are part of our restaurant lives right now,” said Tim

 “I remember the day I met Lucas at Fledging Crow,” said Tim.
 “I had no idea who they were.
 I was, like, I’m opening a restaurant and I need some vegetables.”